itzsrv/java-practice/collections/maps/README.md

-So here you go I got a concurrent modification exception exactly at the line where I was trying to insert the item and iterate over the map key.
+So here you got a concurrent modification exception exactly at the line where I was trying to insert the item and iterate over the map key.

 So that is concurrent modification exception.